julienrf/play-json-derived-codecs/README.md

 - recursive types ;
 - polymorphic types.

-The artifacts are built for Scala 2.11 and Play 2.4.
+The artifacts are built for Scala 2.11, Play 2.4 and Shapeless 2.3.0.

 ## Usage